zero-to-mastery/GameSenshi/README.md

 Andrei's [React Course](https://www.udemy.com/complete-react-developer-zero-to-mastery/?couponCode=ZTMREACTLAUNCH) has almost all knowledge you need to get started.

-PS: this is not advertising, this is coincidence, this project already exist for 3 months before the course is released.
+PS: this is not advertising, this is coincidence, this project already existed for 3 months before the course was released.

 ## Installation